historic-trails/website/docs/sites/fort-marcy.md

 In 1846 General Kearny wrote a report to the Adjutant General of the Army in Washington that stated:

-> A large number of the troops are daily employed under the direction of Lieutenant Gilmer of the Engineers in erecting a fort for the defense and protection of the city, and as this is the capital of the Territory, a new acquisition to the United States, the fort will be an important and permanent one, and I have this day named it Fort Marcy, and now ask for a confirmation of it.
+> A large number of the troops are daily employed under the direction of Lieutenant Gilmer of the Engineers in erecting a fort for the defense and protection of the city, and as this is the capital of the Territory, a new acquisition to the United States, the fort will be an important and permanent one, and I have this day named it Fort Marcy, and now ask for a confirmation of it.[^4]

-General Kearny's words illustrate that Fort Marcy was the key to the newly acquired land and was the most important building in the area-- a symbol of American rule over the territory.[^4] On January 19, 1847, Colonel Sterling Price--the commander at Fort Marcy--received word that [Charles Bent](https://en.wikipedia.org/wiki/Charles_Bent), the Governor of New Mexico, had been killed in the [Taos Revolt](https://en.wikipedia.org/wiki/Taos_Revolt) by Hispano and Puebloan adversaries of American rule.
+General Kearny's words illustrate that Fort Marcy was the key to the newly acquired land and was the most important building in the area-- a symbol of American rule over the territory.
+On January 19, 1847, Colonel Sterling Price--the commander at Fort Marcy--received word that [Charles Bent](https://en.wikipedia.org/wiki/Charles_Bent), the Governor of New Mexico, had been killed in the [Taos Revolt](https://en.wikipedia.org/wiki/Taos_Revolt) by Hispano and Puebloan adversaries of American rule.
 Colonel Price sent the 1st Dragoons from Fort Marcy to successfully quell the rebellion.[^5]

 [^4]: Bradford, 4
 [^5]: Matthew, 22

 ## Fort Marcy's Role on the Santa Fe Trail
 Like many of the other fortifications in the area, Fort Marcy helped protect travelers on the Santa Fe Trail and El Camino Real de Tierra Adentro trail from Native American raids.
-[Fort Craig](https://en.wikipedia.org/wiki/Fort_Craig), almost two hundred miles south near Socorro, was the “base for Indian operations” during the late nineteenth century; its commanders send armed escorts with traders as they traveled northward toward Santa Fe along El Camino Real de Tierra Adentro[^6].
-Fort Marcy would serve a similar function as it was a combat post at the cross section of two major trails, Santa Fe and the Camino Real de Tierra Adentro trail.[^7]
+[Fort Craig](https://en.wikipedia.org/wiki/Fort_Craig), almost two hundred miles south near Socorro, was the “base for Indian operations” during the late nineteenth century; its commanders send armed escorts with traders as they traveled northward toward Santa Fe along El Camino Real de Tierra Adentro.[^6] Fort Marcy would serve a similar function as it was a combat post at the cross section of two major trails, Santa Fe and the Camino Real de Tierra Adentro trail.[^7]

 After the Mexican American War, traffic along the Santa Fe Trail increased dramatically; much of the trade along the trail consisted of military supplies for the occupied region.
 Fort Marcy thus played a major role in Santa Fe's economic development and the eventual formation of [New Mexico Territory](https://en.wikipedia.org/wiki/New_Mexico_Territory) in 1850.